 Orange Wine Movement – White Wine Made As Red

-Orange wines are white wines made with extensive skin contact, changing their color into intensive and often golden to amber shades – reminiscent of orange, so there we go with the name.
-That will be the first hint on the eye of having orange wine in the glass.
+Orange wines are white wines made with extensive skin contact, changing their colour into intensive and often golden to amber shades – reminiscent of orange, which is how it got it’s name.
+The first hint on the eye will be having orange wine in the glass.

-Orange wines are richly textured; they spend more time extracting flavors from the grape skin.
-In order to produce orange, winemaker needs to have riper grapes and what could be more important, well ripened grape seeds.
+Orange wines are richly textured; they spend more time extracting flavours from the grape skin.
+In order to produce orange, a winemaker needs to have riper grapes and, what could be more important, well ripened grape seeds.

-Grape seed have a structure on its own which influences the wine on a larger scale.
-When you eat your grapes – and bite a seed, the flavor is bitter, oily and fairly unpleasant on its own.
-Because orange wines spend more time with the grape skin and seeds, which isn't the case in regular white wine production, winemakers need to make sure they have healthy grape, with less chemicals used on the skin and very ripe grape seeds that won’t leave bitter and unpleasant feel on the palate.
+Grape seeds have a structure on its own, which influences the wine on a larger scale.
+When you eat your grapes and bite a seed, the flavour is bitter, oily and fairly unpleasant on its own.
+Because orange wines spend more time with the grape skin and seeds, which isn’t the case in regular white wine production, winemakers need to make sure they have healthy grape, with less chemicals used on the skin and very ripe grape seeds that won’t leave a bitter and unpleasant feel on the palate.

-Now we have it, beautifully colored, richly textured and lower acidity wine.
+Now we have it – a beautifully coloured, richly textured and lower acidity wine.
 Orange wines are often aged before reaching the shelves, so we could talk about matured and complex wines.
-Beside flavor compounds, grape skin is full of other substances that you won’t see in refreshing, crisp, aromatic whites.
+Beside flavour compounds, grape skin is full of other substances that you won’t see in refreshing, crisp, aromatic whites.
 Tannins are one of them.
 Orange wines are white with tannins, sometimes a lot of them.

 Georgio Clai from Istria is determined to make the best Malvasia Istriana and Teran in the world.
 He is known for leaving his wines in contact with the skins for as long as the time is perfect to achieve his goals.
 Probably one of the most interesting winemakers, take a look at his wines here.